sergey-trukhin/sshcld/README.md

 # Default region to gather cloud servers list
 #cloud_region: us-east-1

-# What cloud config profile should be used by default
+# Default region to gather cloud servers list (can be one region or comma-separated list of regions)
+# Use 'all' to retrieve details from all cloud regions
 #cloud_profile: default

 # Change if you want to enable/disable SSH connection string column